theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 - When an account in the *Sales Console* of Salesforce is modified, a Power Automate workflow is triggered.
 - The workflow checks if the type of the account is set to *Customer - Direct* and if the customer exists in SAP.
 - If both conditions are true, a [yunIO](https://help.theobald-software.com/en/yunio/) service that writes customer data from Salesforce to SAP is executed.
-- Once the customer is created in SAP, the newly created SAP customer number is written back to Salesforce.
+- Once the customer is created in SAP, the newly created SAP customer number is written back to the Salesforce sales account.

 ### Setup in yunIO